S.E. Rykoff: S.E. Rykoff & Co. purchase John Sexton & Co.

 New combined Rykoff-Sexton company logo 1983.

 Roger W. Coleman approached Beatrice Foods with an offer to purchase John Sexton & Co. in 1982.
-Beatrice had purchase Sexton in 1968 for $37.5 million and had operated it as an independent company.
+Beatrice had purchased Sexton in 1968 for $37.5 million and had operated it as an independent company.
 In 1982, Sexton had revenue of $380 million with net income of $12 million compared to Rykoff's $346 million with net income of $4.5 million.
-Coleman saw an opportunity to gain an outstanding brand name, extensive product line, national distribution network, manufacturing division and a highly regarded sales force at a very attractive price.
+Coleman saw an opportunity to gain a brand name, product line, national distribution network, manufacturing division and a sales force at a very attractive price.
 S.E.
 Rykoff & Co. bought John Sexton & Co. in 1983 $84 million from Beatrice Foods.
 At the time, it was the largest food service acquisition.
 Coleman realized that the S.E.
 Rykoff & Co.
 Brand was only known on the west coast where the Sexton Brand was known nationwide by institutional food customers.
 John Sexton & Co. had been distributing nationwide since 1897 and was well known as providing quality foods, reliable service and privately manufactured food items.
 Coleman convinced the S.E.
 Rykoff & Co. board of directors to rename the company Rykoff-Sexton.
 By 1986, Rykoff-Sexton took fourth place among foodservice distributors with $800 million in sales.